 There is beauty in rain that no other weather has.
 There are so many conditions that can coalesce into something beautiful, or into an absolute terror.

 In the late summer, each raindrop that falls onto the parking lot evaporates from the absorbed heat of the asphalt.
 The sweet vapors flow through your nose, giving a subtle nudge to your brain to recognize how amazing its natural talent of cleaning the air of its impurities and pollutants really is.
 The realization that despite human expansion, we have no control over the weather and that only it can undo so much of our contamination is both humbling and frightening.
-It leaves one literally awful.
+It leaves one awestruck.

 Even the long, dark winters of the Pacific Northwest are beautiful.
 The sound of the rain against the rooftops and streets, mimicking its mother ocean’s waves breaking against beaches, can lull one to sleep at night or provide a soundtrack for busy afternoons at work and romantic evenings.